Lightbits Installation Guide

 Reviewing Block Device Details on the Application Server

-After the nvme connect command completes, you can see the available block devices on the application server using the Linux lsblk command, or the nvme connect command.
+After the nvme connect command completes, you can see the available block devices on the application server using the Linux lsblkcommand, or the nvme connect command.

 The following example shows how to use the Linux lsblkcommand to list all block devices after the nvme connectcommand finishes.